Zahraa02/Credit-Portfolio-Risk-Monitoring-Automation-Dashboard/README.md

 ## 💼 Business Questions Examples
 - "Which regions or islands contribute the highest credit risk exposure across Gross, Net, and External portfolios?"
-- "How do DPD bucket movements and flow rates indicate worsening or improving portfolio quality over time?"
+- "How has portfolio quality changed over time across Gross, Net, and External portfolios?"
 - "Which areas show increasing NPL trends and require early intervention from risk management teams?"
 - "How can automated reporting improve operational efficiency and reduce manual monitoring efforts?"